NaokiHori/NS-Sandbox/README.md

 ## Domain Size

+For several reasons, the domain sizes (spatial resolutions and lengths) are defined in `Makefile`.
-Modify `include/domain.h` and re-build the source.
+Modify the corresponding parameter and re-build the entire source.

 ## Multi-thread Parallelization